dokku/dokku/docs/configuration/ssl.md

 dokku nginx:import-ssl <app> < certs.tar
 ```

+> Adding an ssl certificate before deploying an application will result in port mappings being updated.
+This may cause issues for applications that use non-standard ports, as those may not be automatically detected.
+Please refer to the [proxy documentation](/dokku/advanced-usage/proxy-management/) for information as to how to reconfigure the mappings.

 ## Per-application certificate management

 Dokku provides built-in support for managing SSL certificates on a per-application basis.
 SSL is managed via nginx outside of application containers, and as such can be updated on-the-fly without rebuilding containers.
 At this time, applications only support a single SSL certificate at a time.
 To support multiple domains for a single application, wildcard certificate usage is encouraged.